1783: John Austin

 View Larger Map

 While Tyburn carved its niche during England’s age of religious bloodletting, its social role had changed significantly by the 18th century.
-Most of the doomed were offenders against property, often executed for stealing negligible sums or else reprieved for transport to Australia.
+Most of the doomed were offenders against property, often executed for stealing negligible sums or else reprieved for transport to the New World or, later, Australia.
 Peter Linebaugh’s The London Hanged intriguingly suggests that hangings of this era were an assertion of nascent capitalism, violently throwing off the remains of feudal labor relations.
 (Summarized more thoroughly in this friendly review.)

 Even that formative age was receding.
 Once a neighboring village, Tyburn had been swallowed up by the city; a generation before Austin’s death, residents of the now-upscale neighborhood had successfully pushed for the removal of the macabre “Tyburn tree”.